 “Oh, I don’t know, anyone under sixty seems like a child to me.
 Maybe she’s in her fifties.
 What’s the matter?”
 He asked.

 “Nothing,” I said.
 “I mean, I don’t know, I just started to feel funny.
 It’s nothing,” I said.

 I didn’t know what had come over me, but my heart was racing and I was feeling shaky, almost feverish.

 “You’d better go sit down,” Gary demanded.
 “That baby of yours needs a break.”

 I waved off his concern, but I couldn’t shake the feeling.
 Gary kept talking about the paranormal and said that he had given this woman, Casey, my email address.

 I changed the subject.

-That night as I checked my email a message popped up from firstname.lastname@example.org.
+That night as I checked my email a message popped up from email@example.com.
 I opened it and realized it was from Gary’s neighbor, Casey.
 Casey Cotton.
-She said she had a ghost story.
-A “cautionary tale” that she wanted to share.
+She introduced herself and said that she had a ghost story, a “cautionary tale,” that she wanted to share.
 Could she treat me to lunch at The Local?

 My initial reaction was to her name.
 Casey Cotton sounded like the girl reporter in a superhero comic book.
-I looked over her email address and googled “Wellesley Cares.”
+I glanced again at her email address and googled “Wellesley Cares.”
 A website for a non-profit community group came up.
 A photo of Casey sitting at a table surrounded by senior citizens in wheelchairs adorned the “About” page.